Payout & Taxes 🧾

 You can no longer deliver with Wolt as a CVR-registered company.
 You can only deliver as a private person registered via your CPR-number, which means that you are most likely not entitled to claim tax deductions for your operating expenses eg. patrol, gas, expenses related to vehicle(s).

 OBS: The ‘driving’ data you can find in your statistics tab in the partner app is all the kilometers that you’ve traveled in total when you were online and might not be equal to what you can use for transport deduction.
+You can’t use the estimate of kilometers shown in your Wolt Partner App, since it does not have a detailed view of: Adresse, driven kilometers driven between home, venue and customer.
+Wolt can’t provide you this, and you will therefore need to track this yourself.

 Please be aware that Wolt can not advise you on your individual transport deductions, please contact SKAT for more support.
 You can read more about this right HERE.